Native American Extermination Order

 the Indians r continually unfriendly killing our cattle & stealing horses we have lost between 50, 60 head. they cannot sustain themselves there. we drive our cattle down in the morning & bring them up at night.
 The Indians fired their guns at our boys & they found one [illeg] with 4 arrows another with a tomahawk in it they say the Mormons are no [illeg] they want to fight & will live on our cattle they say they mean to keep our cattle & got & get the other Indians to kill us.

-• For example, in 1853, as Shoshone were engaging in a slave-raiding expedition, Brigham Young, then the territorial governor, sent a band of troops to the southern settlements.
+• For example, in 1853, as the Shoshone were engaging in a slave-raiding expedition, Brigham Young, then the territorial governor, sent a band of troops to the southern settlements.
 Young warned:

 If [Wakara] becomes hostile, and wishes to commit depredations upon the persons or property of this people, he shall be wiped out of existence, and every man that will follow him.
 This is my calculation, and I wish you to be ready for it.